With business

 (2) REACH regulation

-The REACH regulation governs the registration, evaluation, authorization and restriction of chemical substances in the EU.
-Companies that manufacture target chemical substances in the EU or export finished products containing target chemical substances to the EU must comply with this regulation and apply for registration and authorization when the annual use of target chemical substances exceeds certain standards.
-Substances subject to the regulation, especially those of Very High Concern (SVHC), are additionally designated annually.
-As with conflict minerals, Komatsu surveys the content of the regulated substances in each component using JAPIA sheets for its business partners and reports the results to the EU authorities.
-Furthermore, Komatsu is working with its business partners to reduce the use of SVHCs and switch to alternative substances that have been verified as safe.
+The REACH regulation governs the registration, evaluation, authorization, and restriction of chemical substances in the EU.
+Companies that manufacture target chemical substances in the EU or export finished products containing target chemical substances to the EU must comply with this regulation and apply for registration and authorization if the annual use of these substances exceeds certain amounts.
+Substances subject to the regulation, especially those classified as Substances of Very High Concern (SVHC), are updated annually.
+Like our approach to conflict minerals, Komatsu uses JAPIA sheets to survey the content of regulated substances in each component from our business partners and reports the findings to the EU authorities.
+Additionally, we work closely with our partners to reduce the use of SVHCs and to transition to verified safe alternative substances.

 komatsu csr, env, Procurement Division